Police corruption: Czech Republic

-Police corruption in the Czech republic can be perceived in two categories: petty everyday corruption (e.g. bribery and favouritism), and major economic corruption, involving foreign investments requiring both state support and subsidy decision-making.
+Police corruption in the Czech Republic can be perceived in two categories: petty everyday corruption (e.g., bribery and favouritism), and major economic corruption, involving foreign investments requiring both state support and subsidy decision-making.

-Within these areas sections 158 – 162 detail forms of corruption ranging from abuse of power by a public official, to indirect bribery.
+Within these areas, sections 158 – 162 detail forms of corruption ranging from abuse of power by a public official to indirect bribery.
 The Czech Republic joined the EU in May 2004, following the splitting of Czechoslovakia in 1993.
 Since this split, corruption has made a steady incline.
-In 2001, 163 individuals were prosecuted with corrupt activity, of those 142 in relation to bribery.
-This in comparison to the 110 individuals prosecuted in 2000.
-In 1995 the number of ascertained crimes committed by officers with involvement in management and administration was calculated at 1,081, by 1999 this figure had jumped 10.1% to 5,081, which steadily declined into the 2000s.
+In 2001, 163 individuals were prosecuted with corrupt activity, of whom 142 were in relation to bribery.
+This is in comparison to the 110 individuals prosecuted in 2000.
+In 1995, the number of ascertained crimes committed by officers with involvement in management and administration was calculated at 1,081; by 1999, this figure had jumped 10.1% to 5,081, which steadily declined into the 2000s.
 Royalties gained through major economic corruption are largely conspicuous.
-Tied up in ostentatious villas, over budget public construction projects and local government offices^.
+Tied up in ostentatious villas, over-budget public construction projects and local government offices.
 These "landmarks" are prominent enough to prompt guided tours around Prague.
 Curious tourists are directed between structures funded through large sums of taxpayers' money.
-Money ending up in the pockets of civil servants and corrupt businessmen.
+Money ends up in the pockets of civil servants and corrupt businessmen.

-In 1991 the "Service for the Protection of Economic Interests" was set up, this later evolved into the "Unit for Combating Corruption and Serious Economic Crime of the Criminal Police and Investigation Service" in January 2002.
+In 1991, the "Service for the Protection of Economic Interests" was set up, which later evolved into the "Unit for Combating Corruption and Serious Economic Crime of the Criminal Police and Investigation Service" in January 2002.
 Its function: to detect connections between corruption and organised crime, in cooperation with the "Criminal Police Service and Investigation Unit of the Czech Police for Revealing Organised Crime".

-Similarly the "Inspection Department of the Ministry of the Interior" (IDMI), a police unit that deals with offences committed by police officers.
+Similarly, the "Inspection Department of the Ministry of the Interior" (IDMI) a police unit that deals with offences committed by police officers.
 This unit targets petty everyday corruption, involving low-level employees of the state who abuse their power for personal gain.

-Policemen earn a fraction the salary of a military officer.
+Policemen earn a fraction of the salary of a military officer.
 Where the Fire Brigade has 14 districts within the Czech Republic, the Police force only has 8, resulting in limited opportunity for climbing regional ranks.
 Policemen must also undergo far lengthier training than their better-paid Army and Fire Brigade colleagues.
 Such inequities prompt feelings of resentment among Police ranks.
 As a result, systems are now in place to combat petty corruption.
-Including automated cameras at traffic lights sending infringements directly to a driver, avoiding any physical interaction with a policing officer.
+Including automated cameras at traffic lights, sending infringements directly to a driver, avoiding any physical interaction with a policing officer.
 At the same time, "The Unit for Combating Corruption and Financial Crime" (UOKFK), established by the Ministry of the Interior, also provides continuing education relating to domestic corruption and integrity of the Czech police force.

-Police Corruption in the Czech Republic is an ongoing issue, however one that is actively combatted through state and local action.
+Police Corruption in the Czech Republic is an ongoing issue, however, one that is actively combatted through state and local action.